carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 Setting a test set aside from the training and validation sets from the beginning, and only using it once for a final evaluation, is very important to be able to properly evaluate how well a machine learning algorithm learned.
 Letting the machine learning method learn from the test set can be seen as giving a student the answers to an exam; once a student sees any exam answers, their exam score will no longer reflect their true understanding of the material.

+> ## Software
+>
-We will be using the holdout validation method in the software.
+> We will be using the holdout validation method in the software.
-This reserves a single fixed portion of the data for evaluation.
+> This reserves a single fixed portion of the data for evaluation.
+>
-We will use the software's default of 20% of the training set for the validation set.
+> We will use the software's default of 20% of the training set for the validation set.
+{: .checklist}

 <p align="center">
 <img width="600" src="https://github.com/gitter-lab/ml-bio-workshop/blob/gh-pages/assets/holdoutvalidation.jpg?raw=true">